meshery/meshery/docs/installation/index.md

 Upon starting Meshery successfully, instructions to access Meshery will be printed on the sceen.

 ### Platform: Kubernetes <a name="kubernetes"></a>
-Meshery can also be deployed on an existing Kubernetes cluster running version 1.14.1 and above.
+Meshery can also be deployed on an existing Kubernetes cluster.
+See [compatibility table](#compatibility-matrix) for version compatibility.
 To install Meshery on your cluster, let us first create a namespace to host the Meshery components:
 ```
 kubectl create ns meshery
 ```